adammurdoch/gradle-plugin-with-tooling-model/README.md

 - When any project changes, its parent project is always configured.
 However, the parent project's model is not recreated.
 - When any project changes, then any other projects that depend on the changed project are also configured and their models created.
 A later milestone will change this to happen only when the dependency graph of the changed project actually changes.
 - When the settings file changes, then all project configured and all models created.
 - Parallel configuration is disabled.
-It is still somewhat flaky.
+It is still occasionally flaky.
 A later milestones will fix this.

+You can test out parallel configuration and model building by using the `--parallel` option with the test app.
+Note that this also adds a 2 second delay to the test plugin and the model builder, so you can see the effect of parallel configuration.